mfjkri/OneNUS/README.md

 # OneNUS [22/23 CVWO Winter Assignment]

-A webforum with simplicity in mind.
+A webforum designed with simplicity in mind.

 <br/>